 The latter half of 2016 saw a major shift in the exploit kit landscape, with many established kits suddenly dropping operations or switching business models.
-Angler, which has dominated the market since 2015, suddenly went silent.
-We tracked 3.4 million separate Angler attacks on our clients in the first quarter of 2016, and the rate…Read More
+As we discussed in our 2016 Security Roundup, Angler, which has dominated the market since 2015, suddenly went silent.
+We tracked 3.4 million separate Angler attacks on our clients in…Read More

 April 2016 was a great month for putting cybercriminals in prison.
 On April 12 Paunch, the creator of the infamous Blackhole exploit kit, was sentenced to seven years in a Russian prison.
 This was soon followed by Aleksandr Panin, the creator of SpyEye: he was sentenced by a United States federal court to nine and a half years in prison for his role in creating SpyEye.
 One of his partners, Hamza Bendelladj, was sentenced to fifteen years.